jessmoo257/jessmoo257/README.md

 - 💞️ I’m looking to collaborate ... with any beginners looking to leverage programming for research purposes.
 - 📫 How to reach me ... email: jlmoore257@gmail.com
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
-Avocado's are a fruit, not a vegetable!
+Avocados are a fruit, not a vegetable!

 <!---
 jessmoo257/jessmoo257 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.